cobriniklab/chevreulPlot/README.md

 ## TLDR

-Chevreul provides a single command to:
+chevreulPlot provides a single command to:

 - construct a SingleCellExperiment object.